Murder of Jaidyn Leskie: Discovery

+Criminal matters

-Arrest of Greg Domaszewicz
+Arrest of Domaszewicz

-On 16 July 1997, almost exactly one month after Jaidyn disappeared, Greg Domaszewicz was arrested and charged with the murder of Jaidyn Leskie.
-As Jaidyn's body would not be discovered for another five months, the case against Domaszewicz was mainly circumstantial.
-Police alleged that Jaidyn died sometime during a six-hour period of non-contact, from the time he entered Domaszewicz's house and before Murphy left the hotel.
-They claimed that after he killed Jaidyn, possibly by accident, Domaszewicz walked his body into the dam.
+On 16 July 1997 Domaszewicz was arrested and charged with the murder of Leskie.
+As Leskie's body was not yet discovered, the case against Domaszewicz was mainly circumstantial.
+Police alleged that Leskie died sometime during a six-hour period of non-contact, from the time he entered Domaszewicz's house and before Murphy left the hotel.
+Police alleged that after Domaszewicz killed Leskie, possibly by accident, Domaszewicz walked his body into the dam.
 This theory was supported by police searches of Domaszewicz's home, which uncovered his wet wallet, as well as wet money hidden under a mattress—police alleged these items to be consistent with being submerged in water.
-Several tissues stained with Jaidyn's blood were also discovered in Domaszewicz's household rubbish; however, it was not considered to be a significant amount of blood.
-Domaszewicz immediately rejected that he killed Jaidyn, instead claiming police were engaging in harassment and had falsely accused him of murder, referring to his accusers as 'dogs' in the media.
+Several tissues stained with Leskie's blood were also discovered in Domaszewicz's household rubbish; however, it was not considered to be a significant amount of blood.

+Domaszewicz immediately rejected that he killed Leskie, instead claiming police were engaging in harassment and had falsely accused him of murder, referring to his accusers as 'dogs' in the media.
 These claims of police harassment were later repeated by Domaszewicz's defence lawyer, alongside allegations of illegal interview recordings, contradictory witness statements, and a lack of tangible evidence presented by police.

-Trial and aftermath
+Trial

-Greg Domaszewicz was charged with Jaidyn's murder, but was found not guilty on 18 December.
-During the trial, several witnesses testified that he had engaged in prior acts of aggression and violence toward Jaidyn, such as hitting him across the face, pushing him aggressively, and locking Jaidyn in dark rooms when he felt annoyed by the child.
+Domaszewicz was charged with Leskie's murder and was tried for the murder or manslaughter of Leskie in the Supreme Court of Victoria.
+A jury found Domaszewicz not guilty on 4 December 1998.
+During the trial, several witnesses testified that he had engaged in prior acts of aggression and violence toward Leskie, such as hitting him across the face, pushing him aggressively, and locking Leskie in dark rooms when he felt annoyed by the child.

+Coronial inquiries

+In December 1998, following the acquittal of Domaszewicz, the State Coroner, Graeme Johnstone, was petitioned to open an inquest into Leskie's death.
+After commencing an investigation, in January 2002 the Deputy State Coroner advised that he would not hold an inquest, under his discretionary powers.
+However, he did release a record of his investigations into Leskie's death.
+Following further petitions in June 2002, Coroner Johnstone reopened the matter and, on 26 September 2003, set aside the findings by his Deputy, and ordered an inquest, that commenced on 17 November 2023.
+Domaszewicz's lawyer made an application to the Supreme Court for the inquest to be stayed; and it was partially granted on procedural grounds.
+A new inquest commenced on 11 July 2005.
+Domaszewicz was not required to testify and the evidence heard at the earlier inquest was adopted for the fresh inquest.
+On 31 July 2006, Coroner Johnstone found that Domaszewicz had contributed to the toddler's death and had likely disposed of the child's body.
+However, Johnstone stopped short of finding Domaszewicz solely responsible for Leskie's death, citing lack of evidence.
+The Coroner's findings were the closest the case came to a resolution.